Donald Rusk Currey

 Donald Rusk Currey (January 24, 1934 – June 6, 2004) was an American professor of geography.
-While known in academia for his extensive research and exploration of relics of the ancient Lake Bonneville in the eastern Great Basin, he was best known to the public for his controversial felling of Prometheus, the oldest living non-clonal organism known at the time, while a graduate student in 1964.
+While known in academia for his extensive research and exploration of relics of the ancient Lake Bonneville in the eastern Great Basin, he was best known to the public for his controversial felling of Prometheus, the oldest living non-clonal organism then known, while a graduate student in 1964.

 Prometheus controversy

 Discovery and felling

 In 1963, Currey was a graduate student at the University of North Carolina at Chapel Hill.
 Under a fellowship from the National Science Foundation, Currey was studying the climate dynamics of the Little Ice Age using dendrochronology techniques.